salesforce/best/docs/content/docs/running-remotely.md

 ---

 # Running Remotely
-Now you that you have written some benchmarks and setup your `best.config.js`, it's time to setup your remote running environment so that you can have reproducible results with Best.
+Now you that you have written some benchmarks and setup your `best.config.js`, it's time to setup Agents to remotely run your tests in environments that produce consistent results.

 ## Agents
-Agents are the core piece of running a benchmark remotely.
-They are the machines whose sole purpose is to run your code in the same environment every time.
+Agents run performance benchmarks.
+They should be deployed to dedicated hardware with stable environments so the results are consistent.

 ::: important
-While dedicated hardware can be expensive or hard to manage, we **strongly** recommend running Best Agents on dedicated hardware.
-This means that there will be no other processes that you do not have control over running on your machine while you are trying to run your benchmarks.
-This is the key to a reproducible measurement.
+While dedicated hardware can be expensive or hard to manage, it is **strongly** recommend to run Best Agents on dedicated hardware.
+This means that there will be no other processes on the machine influencing your benchmarks.
+This is key to a reproducible and reliable measurement.
 :::

 ### Provisioning an Agent
-In order to provision a Best Agent your server will need access to [Puppeteer](https://github.com/GoogleChrome/puppeteer) so that we can run your benchmarks using the headless runner inside Google Chrome.
-The easiest way to get an agent up and running is by clicking the button below which will create a Heroku app with everything you need.
+To provision a Best Agent your server needs [Puppeteer](https://github.com/GoogleChrome/puppeteer) so Best can run your benchmarks using the headless runner inside Google Chrome.

+The easiest way to get setup an Agent is by clicking the button below.
+It creates a Heroku app with everything you need.

-**Note:** If you want to use a hub, please provision your hub first and then come back and press the button to configure your agent to work with your hub.
+**Note:** If you want to use a Best Hub, provision the Hub first and then come back and press the button to configure your Agent to work with your Hub.

 [![Deploy Best Agent](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/best-heroku-deploy/tree/agent)

-Alternatively, if you want more control over deployment, we recommend following [this template](https://github.com/salesforce/best-heroku-deploy/tree/agent) which contains everything you will need.
-Only a little tweaking should be required to get this to work with whatever cloud hosting you need.
+If you need more control over deployment follow [this template](https://github.com/salesforce/best-heroku-deploy/tree/agent).
+Only minimal tweaking is required to run this in any environment.

-Lastly, if you want complete control, you can install the `@best/agent` package.
-You will also probably need the `@best/runner-headless` package so you can use the headless Chrome runner.
-We still recommend looking at the above template to see an example of how to setup your agent.
+If you need complete control install the `@best/agent` package.
+You will probably need the `@best/runner-headless` package to use the headless Chrome runner.
+Use the above template for inspiration on setting up your Agent.

-Once you have these installed, you can run the following command to start an agent:
+Once you have these installed, run the following command to start the Agent:
 ```sh
 yarn best-agent
 ```

 ### Configuring Best to Run Remotely
-The last step in running your benchmarks remotely is to add the runner to your `best.config.js`:
+The last step to run your benchmarks remotely is to add the runner to your `best.config.js`:
 ```js
 module.exports = {
     projectName: 'agent-running',